-If your name has changed, you must complete the Change of Name form and email it to us at email@example.com.
+If your name has changed, you must complete the Change of Name form and email it to us at firstname.lastname@example.org.
 We will email you an invoice to pay the $15 statutory fee for a name change.
 Once the fee is received, you will receive a certificate by email with your new name.

 Qualifications, Fee & Examination

-Any person eighteen years of age or older, who either resides in, or has a principal place of business in Connecticut may apply for appointment as a Notary Public.
+Any person eighteen years of age or older who either resides in or has a principal place of business in Connecticut may apply for appointment as a Notary Public.

-All applicants must submit a completed application form (online in the eLicense system -- see above) and pay the application fee of $120.00.
+All applicants must submit a completed application form (online in the eLicense.ct.gov system -- see above) and pay the application fee of $120.00.
 An examination is contained in the application process and the applicant completes the examination under oath.
 Successful applicants will receive a certificate of appointment.

 Term of Appointment

 Notaries in the State of Connecticut are appointed for terms of five (5) years.

 Oath of Office & Recording the Certificate and Oath